Symphony Interactive

 EnCue by Octava (the company that Dusman founded with her collaborator, Eric Smallwood) is now being used regularly by the London Symphony Orchestra, the National Orchestral Institute, and the Royal Philharmonic Orchestra.
 Orchestras can draw on EnCue’s library of content (about thirty pieces), contract with the EnCue team for custom content, or write their own.

-Project Leads: Dr. Linda Dusman and Eric Smallwood
+Project Leads: Dr. Linda Dusman, Eric Smallwood

 Computer Programmer: Wallace Brown